How to Grill Strip Steak Perfectly

 How Long to Grill NY Strip Steaks

 You want to grill the steaks over direct high heat and, ideally, use an instant-read thermometer to check the temp.
 These times and internal temperatures take into account the resting time: the temperature of the meat will continue to climb by several degrees once the steak is removed from the heat to a cutting board.
-You can also use the touch method to determine the doneness of your steaks.
+You can read my comprehensive guide to using the touch method to determine the doneness of your steaks.

 Pin this now to find it later